-Various questions, tasks and goals are outlined for the participants.
+Various questions, tasks, and goals are outlined for the participants.
 So everybody gets a clear understanding of what needs to be achieved and what the overall topic is about.
-Within the process everyone pins an idea or answer to question on the wall.
+Within the process, everyone pins an idea or answer to the question on the wall.
 If there is already a post with a topic, then it is good to group them.
 It is also possible to add further posts to others.
 So the participants can create some “depth” within the topic of this post.

 For this brainstorming method, you can use additional techniques to further improve the outcome of this classic method or to stimulate the process if they get stuck with their thoughts or if not enough ideas were covered.

 The “Ws” are used in the questioning technique.
 In doing so, the “Who, What, Why, When, Where?” are asked over and over.
 Example questions can be “Why does someone have problem X”, “Who could need product Y”, “Where can technology Z be used elsewhere?”